 You should complain within 3 months of the event that you are complaining about.
 You need to set out:

-your full name and address
+your full name and address;

-what you think went wrong and how it has affected you including enough details to show why you are aggrieved
+what you think went wrong and how it has affected you including enough details to show why you are aggrieved; and

-what (if anything) you think the PCC should do to put it right
+what (if anything) you think the PCC should do to put it right.

 If someone else complains on your behalf, the PCC will need written confirmation from you saying that you agree for that person to act for you.

-The PCC Secretary should immediately record receipt of a complaint in a log.
+The PCC Secretary will record receipt of the complaint in the complaint log.

 How your complaint will be dealt with

-The PCC Secretary will write to you or send you an email to confirm receipt of your complaint within [X] days of its receipt and arrange for it to be considered by the PCC’s Complaints Committee.
-If your complaint refers to particular individuals who are members of the Complaints Committee it will meet without them being present.
+The PCC Secretary will write to you or send you an email to confirm receipt of your complaint within 5 working days of its receipt and arrange for it to be considered by the PCC’s Standing Committee.
+If your complaint refers to particular individuals who are members of the Standing Committee it will meet without them being present.

-The PCC’s Complaints Committee will look fairly into your complaint including seeking the views on the matter from any individuals, whether members of the PCC or otherwise, to which your complaint refers.
-The Complaints Committee may appoint one or more persons to look into the matter on its behalf but it will be the Complaints Committee that makes any decisions.
-The Complaints Committee and any such appointed persons will treat the matter confidentially.
+The PCC’s Standing Committee will look fairly into your complaint including seeking the views on the matter from any individuals, whether members of the PCC or otherwise, to which your complaint refers in order to confirm the facts.
+The Standing Committee may appoint one or more persons to look into the matter on its behalf but it will be the Standing Committee that makes any decisions.
+The Standing Committee and any such appointed persons will treat the matter confidentially.

-The Complaints Committee may invite you to present your complaint to them.
+The Standing Committee may invite you to present your complaint to them.
 If so, you may attend with a friend / representative if you wish.
-The meeting should be held as informally as possible.
+The meeting will be held as informally as possible.
 The Chair will explain the purpose of the meeting, introduce the members and emphasise confidentiality.
 The meeting will be minuted by the Committee.

-The PCC Secretary will write to you with the conclusions from the PCC Complaints Committee’s review and reasons for that outcome.
-The PCC Secretary will aim to respond to you in this way as soon as possible, and no longer than 6 weeks the after receipt of your complaint.
+The PCC Secretary will write to you with the conclusions from the PCC Standing Committee’s review and reasons for that outcome.
+The PCC Secretary will aim to respond to you in this way, as soon as possible and no longer than 6 weeks after the receipt of your complaint.

 This will be the PCC’s final response to your complaint.

-If you remain dissatisfied, you may wish to consider contacting the Charity Commission as while Parochial Church Councils are independent bodies they are charities and as such are regulated by the Charity Commission.
-The Charity Commission can be contacted either via their website https://www.gov.uk/complain-about-charity or by writing to them at Charity Commission First Contact, PO Box 1227, Liverpool L69 3UG.
+If you remain dissatisfied, you may wish to consider contacting the Diocese or the Charity Commission, as while Parochial Church Councils are independent bodies they are charities and as such are regulated by the Charity Commission.
+The Charity Commission and the Diocese can be contacted via their websites.

 PCC Secretary

-Name & Address

-Tel Number & email

-PCC of Agatha’s, Anytown

-Charity Registration Number XXXXXXXX [or A charity excepted from registration.]
+David Cole c/o The Ascension Church, 110 Vale Road, Haywards Heath, West Sussex RH16 4JS, Tel: 07979 840783, email: coledavidg@yahoo.co.uk

+Approved 16th June 2026